ministryofjustice/iis-feature-specs/README.md

 ### Environment
 The following environment variables must be set

-* IIS_USER - username for access to IIS app
-* IIS_PASSWORD - password for the IIS_USER account
 * IIS_URI - root URI for the IIS application.
 Defaults to `http://localhost:3000`

-In addition, the IIS application must be running at IIS_URI
+In addition, the IIS application must be running at IIS_URI, and if you have authentication enabled then you need the IIS Mock SSO server running too.

 ## Execution

 Run using `./gradlew test` or execute a specific test using your IDE

+In src.test/resources/GebConfig.groovy you can change from headless mode (Phantom JS) to browser mode with ChromeDriver.
+If not using the bundled Linux ChromeDriver, set the webdriver.chrome.driver property with your ChromeDriver path.

 ## Test organisation